 If you are disabled, a blue badge allows you to park legally near to places you are visiting.
 The permit is for any eligible disabled person irrespective of whether you are travelling as a driver, or as a passenger.

-*Important*Currently, it may take up to 28 days for us to deal with Blue Badge Applications, providing that all required evidence, photograph and fee are included.
+Currently, it may take up to 42 days for us to deal with Blue Badge applications made under the automatic criteria, providing that all required evidence, photograph and fee are included.
+If the application is “subject to further assessment” then this may take considerably longer and up to 12 weeks in some cases, dependant on the level of assessment required.

 You can apply for a Blue Badge if you are: